|

 AskERIC

-and Parents AskERIC AskERIC is an Internet-based
+and Parents AskERIC AskERIC is an

-information service for educators, parents, and anyone
+Internet-based information service for educators,

-else interested in education.
-AskERIC is operated
+parents, and anyone else interested in education.

-by the ERIC system and coordinated by the ERIC Clearinghouse
+coordinated by the ERIC Clearinghouse on Information

-on Information and Technology in Syracuse, New York.
+and Technology in Syracuse, New York.
+AskERIC

-AskERIC includes an e-mail question-answering service
+includes an e-mail question-answering service

 and the AskERIC Virtual Library.
-Parents AskERIC responds
+Parents AskERIC

-to questions on child development, child care, parenting,
+responds to questions on child development,

-Parent Information Network (see below). (http://npin.org/questions.html)
+Network (see below). (http://npin.org/questions.html)

 TOP